2023 VRRA Memberships

-The Association has grown and flourished in the ensuing years and now actively promotes four racing events to encourage and expand participation in the sport.
+The VRRA has grown and flourished in the ensuing years and today actively promotes four events each year to encourage and expand participation in the sport.

 Do you have an old classic or vintage bike sitting in the garage that you no longer ride?
 Maybe you still ride it on the street you but you feel unchallenged.
 You may even have thought of selling it.

 The VRRA has a class for virtually every motorcycle manufactured from 1930 to 1989, and factory two-stroke Grand Prix race bikes manufactured up to 2006.